-- Each bronchus with all its branches is called bronchial tree.
-After repeated divisions each bronchiole ends into a cluster of tiny air chambers called air sacs or alveoli.
+- Each bronchus with all its branches is called a bronchial tree.
+After repeated divisions, each bronchiole ends into a cluster of tiny air chambers called air sacs or alveoli.

-- Alveoli are functional units of lungs as these are the actual sites of respiratory exchange.
+- Alveoli are functional units of the lungs as these are the actual sites of respiratory exchange.

-- There are about 750 million of alveoli present in lungs which have a total surface area of about 80 m2.
+- There are about 750 million alveoli present in the lungs which have a total surface area of about 80 m2.
 Alveoli are covered with a network of capillaries.

-Lungs cannot expand or contract of their own.
-The contraction and expansion of lungs is brought about by diaphragm muscles and external intercostal muscles.
+Lungs cannot expand or contract on their own.
+The contraction and expansion of the lungs are brought about by diaphragm muscles and external intercostal muscles.

-(a) Inhalation (Inspiration): Inhalation is intake of fresh air from outside into the alveoli of the lungs.
-It occurs by expansion of lungs which is brought about by enlargement of thoracic cavity.
+Inhalation is the intake of fresh air from outside into the alveoli of the lungs.
+It occurs by the expansion of the lungs which is brought about by enlargement of the thoracic cavity.

 Inhalation involves the following steps:

-(i) The diaphragm (a sheet of tissue that separates thoracic cavity from abdominal chamber) muscle contracts so that the diaphragm lowers down and becomes flat.
+- The diaphragm (a sheet of tissue that separates the thoracic cavity from the abdominal chamber) muscle contracts so that the diaphragm lowers down and becomes flat.

-(ii) Lowering of diaphragm pushes the abdominal viscera downward resulting in the enlargement of thoracic cavity vertically.
+- Lowering of the diaphragm pushes the abdominal viscera downward resulting in the enlargement of the thoracic cavity vertically.

-(iii) External intercostal muscles contract so that the ribs and sternum are pulled upward and outward.
-This causes enlargement of thoracic cavity.
+- External intercostal muscles contract so that the ribs and sternum are pulled upward and outward.
+This causes enlargement of the thoracic cavity.

-(iv) Enlargement of thoracic cavity results in the expansion of lungs.
+- Enlargement of the thoracic cavity results in the expansion of lungs.

-(v) Expansion of lungs reduces the pressure of air inside so that the fresh air is pulled from outside into the lungs passing through nostrils, trachea and bronchi.
+- Expansion of lungs reduces the pressure of the air inside so that the fresh air is pulled from outside into the lungs passing through nostrils, trachea and bronchi.

-(vi) Fresh air has a rich supply of O2 which goes into the blood passing through thin membranes of alveoli and blood capillaries.
-As a result the blood in the capillaries becomes loaded with oxygen and expels carbon dioxide into the alveoli for exhalation.
+- Fresh air has a rich supply of O2 which goes into the blood passing through thin membranes of alveoli and blood capillaries.
+As a result, the blood in the capillaries becomes loaded with oxygen and expels carbon dioxide into the alveoli for exhalation.

 - In this exchange, the blood takes up oxygen from the alveolar air and releases CO2 to the alveolar air.